Carmel Heritage Society 24th Annual House & Garden Tour 2017 - Frank Lloyd Wright House, C'est La View, Graham House, Harrell Guest House, Solheim

 Each home in our little village of Carmel-by-the-Sea has a unique personality, which is summed up not only by the walls of the building, and the gardens that surround them, but by the people who built those walls, and those who made them their home.

-First Murphy House
+Carmel Then/Now First Murphy House

-If you missed this years tour come along while we recap the history and highlights of Carmel Heritage Society 24th Annual House and Garden Tour featuring five homes as well as First Murphy House with exhibit Carmel Then/Now
+If you missed this years tour come along while we recap the history and highlights of Carmel Heritage Society 24th Annual House and Garden Tour featuring five homes as well as First Murphy House with exhibit Carmel Then/Now.

 Mrs. Clinton (Della) Walker House